 When COVID-19 struck and the government imposed UK lockdown began in March 2020, England Netball, like many organisations, started to plan for remote working for its 140-strong workforce.

-As the chief national governing body for the sport, they provide support to a lot of clubs, leagues, coaches and umpires, as well as help inspire over 170,000 women to start playing netball after last year’s World Cup.
+As the chief national governing body for the sport, they provide support to many clubs, leagues, coaches and umpires, as well as help inspire over 170,000 women to start playing netball after last year’s World Cup.
 With so many people depending on England Netball for advice and guidance during this period, they knew they needed to find a way to communicate and collaborate effectively internally and with their external stakeholders.

 New to Microsoft Teams and with little experience of how it can work to enhance collaboration for a dispersed workforce, England Netball called in Changing Social to get them off the mark.